MicrosoftDocs/dynamics365smb-docs/business-central/shopify/shopify-faq.md

 ## Availability

 This feature is available only for [!INCLUDE[prod_short](../includes/prod_short.md)] online, starting with version 20.1.
 It isn't available for on-premises deployments.
-The app with the connector is pre-installed for new customers.
-Existing customers can download and install the app from AppSource.
-Customers need to have both a Business Central license and a Shopify license to use the connector.
+The app with the connector is pre-installed for new envirnments.
+Organizations with existing environments can download and install the app from AppSource.
+The organization must have both a Business Central license and a Shopify license to use the connector.
 For more information about supported countries, languages, and editions of [!INCLUDE[prod_short](../includes/prod_short.md)], see [Shopify Connector on the AppSource](https://go.microsoft.com/fwlink/?linkid=2196238).

 ## Support

-Shopify Connector is covered by current support model.
-For more information, see [Technical Support](/dynamics365/business-central/dev-itpro/administration//manage-technical-support).
+The Shopify connector is covered by the current support model.
+For more information, see [Technical Support](/dynamics365/business-central/dev-itpro/administration//manage-technical-support) (in English only).

-To get help with Shopify start with [General Shopify Help Center](https://help.shopify.com/) or [24/7 Support for your store as a Shopify merchant](https://help.shopify.com/questions#/).
+To get help with Shopify, start with [General Shopify Help Center](https://help.shopify.com/) or [24/7 Support for your store as a Shopify merchant](https://help.shopify.com/questions#/).

 ## Extensibility